Unscramble ACEEHRST

 create

-To bring something into existence
+To bring into existence; (sometimes in particular:)

 secret